Javex/immich-helm/charts/immich/README.md

 ## Introduction

+> [!IMPORTANT]
+> This Helm chart is still under development.
+Expect breaking frequent breaking
+> changes.
+If you'd like to help test this chart, please consider trying it
+> out as an early adopter.

 The chart provides an alternative to the [official Helm chart](https://github.com/immich-app/immich-charts).
 It avoids using the [bjw-s](https://github.com/bjw-s-labs/helm-charts) library chart.
 Instead, it uses Helm template files directly.
 This allows it to follow